JustinWeru12/Dealership/README.md

-# dealership
+# Dealership

-A new Flutter project.
+A Car Dealership project designed with Flutter.

-## Getting Started
+## Screenshots of pages

-This project is a starting point for a Flutter application.
+## Getting Started with Flutter

 A few resources to get you started if this is your first Flutter project: